programizer/autogit/README.md

 (folder 'backup' for additional manual backups is ignored)
-(you can remain on your usual branch, no need to checkout backup)
+(you can remain on your usual branch, no need to checkout backup) (alternatives to git with less features and memory usage: ./.auto-rsync.sh or ./.auto-rdiff-backup.sh )